massielcr/net-async/README.md

 All APIs will be running simultaneously on their respective ports.

-## 📝 License

-This project is open source and available under the MIT License.

 ## 👤 Author

 - **massielcr** - [@massielcr](https://github.com/massielcr)

 ## 🤝 Support

-For support, please open an issue in the repository or contact the maintainers.
+For support, please open an issue in the repository or contact the maintainer.

 ## 🙏 Acknowledgments

 - .NET Community
 - Microsoft Documentation
-- Contributors and users

 ---